Elizabeth Jesser Reid: Early life

-Elisabeth Jesser Sturch was born in 1789 in London.
+Elisabeth Jesser Sturch was born on 25 December 1789 in London.
 Her father, William Sturch, was a wealthy Unitarian ironmonger.

 In 1821, she married Dr John Reid.
 Dr Reid had inherited land in Northumbria and on the River Clyde at Glasgow that had become valuable as the port grew in size.
-His death in July 1822 gave Mrs Reid an independent income, which she used to help various philanthropic causes.
+His death in July 1822 gave her an independent income, which she used to help various philanthropic causes.

 Activism

 Active in liberal Unitarian circles, Reid was an anti-slavery activist, attending the World Anti-Slavery Convention in London in 1840.
 She met Lucretia Mott and the other American female delegates who had been denied the right to speak at the convention. and taking a close interest in the American Civil War.
 She was also in contact with leading figures in the revolutions in France and Germany in 1848, and the struggles for Italian independence.

 Women's higher education

-In 1849, Reid founded Bedford College at Bedford Square in the Bloomsbury area of London.
+In 1849, Reid founded Bedford College at 47 Bedford Square in the Bloomsbury area of London.
 The college was a women-only higher education institution that aimed to provide a liberal and non-sectarian education for female students – something no other institution in the United Kingdom offered at the time.
 Bedford College played a leading role in the advancement of women in higher education, and in public life in general.
 The National Archives U.K. holds a number of letters written to Reid that reference noted Victorian advocates of female education, including Harriet Martineau and Frances Lupton.
 Reid also founded the Reid Trust, which continues to support women's education with small grants to this day.